Colonel McAuley Looks to Turn Florida’s 15th Congress District Blue

 And she's hoping that if she doesn't do town halls or show herself in public, that she can avoid

+some of these issues.
 But I went back and I looked at her from October 11th, 2024, when she was asked if she thought that FEMA was doing an effective job in Florida.

 She said yes.

-Okay, well then why'd you,
+Okay, well, then why'd you,

 why are you agreeing to just cut FEMA and destroy it?
+This is what she said, October 2024, October 11th, 2024.
+Let's play it.

 Do you think that FEMA right now, today, is doing an effective job in Florida?

-So our emergency operations personnel, our folks who work around the clock year-round on making sure that we're prepared for disasters, know how to collaborate with FEMA.
+So, our emergency operations personnel, our folks who work around the clock year-round on making sure that we're prepared for disasters, know how to collaborate with FEMA.

 They know what assets we needed staged here to do an effective response.
+Governor DeSantis works very closely with FEMA.

+I know I have heard from the White House every day in the lead up and since the storm.
 So I think in that sense, in the assets on the ground and response perspective so far, it's been very good.

 Of course, we're going to continue to watch that and make sure that it stays that way.

-With respect to funding, there is enough funding to be responding to the immediate need, but I know I stand ready absolutely, so do my colleagues in Florida to go back to Washington, D.C.
+With respect to funding, there is enough funding to be responding to the immediate need, but I know I stand ready absolutely, so do my colleagues in Florida, to go back to Washington, D.C.

 the minute that it is needed.
+If they do need more funding,

 we are absolutely ready to do that to make sure that we can continue, not just here in Florida, but also the people in North Carolina who are still suffering.

 We need to make sure that our federal government is providing the disaster response that's needed.
+I just want you all to think about that for a second.

-So Republicans were getting upset about a hypothetical future where there may not be the funding, even though they were getting all the funding, the response was efficient.
+about a hypothetical future where there may not be the funding, even though they were getting all the the funding, the response was efficient.

-And then they come into power and then gut their own funding so that they could now build things like alligator Alcatraz.
+Then they come into power and then gut their own funding so that they could now build things like alligator alcatraz.
+And she was asked about alligator alcatraz back on July 2025.

+Okay, what about this alligator Alcatraz?
 We covered it extensively when the president was down there for the opening in the Everglades.

-Now these reports surfacing allegedly where conditions are being described as inhumane by some.
+Now these reports surfacing, allegedly, where conditions are being described as inhumane by some.
+What would you say about that?

+Well, it's a detention center.
 So the purpose is for it to be secure, to be orderly, to be safe, and to be humane.

 And Florida officials have ensured and in fact have made very clear that they intend to provide a facility that is all of those things, that is safe for the people who are held there, that provides them appropriate nutritious food, medical care, access to attorneys, all of the things that they might need while they're in this facility.

 That being said, that's what it is.
+It is a detention facility.

-Because we heard the word deterrent used all the time, is it being created in a manner that's almost purposely to use the words in this in some of these reports in UHANE, just to deter people so people see these kind of reports, say, well, you know what, I don't want to end up there.
+Is it being created in a manner that's almost purposely, to use the words in some of these reports, inhumane, just to deter people so people see these kind of reports, say, well, you know what, I don't want to end up there.

 Is that being done on purpose?